mioriaty/next-boilderplate/ARCHITECTURE.md

 - Separate client and server concerns
 - Use server-only utilities for database operations
 - Organize schemas by domain
+- Use API routes for all database operations
+- Implement proper error handling in API routes

 ### ❌ **Don'ts**